 This first version of the Cochin was given by Captain Edward Belcher to Queen Victoria.
 She loved these chickens.
 She built a special enclosure for these Cochin-Chinas.
 This started the hen fever during the Victorian era.

-By that time that happened, a hen fever was already taking over in USA and UK.
+By the time that happened, a hen fever was already taking over in USA and UK.
 The dominant birds were Cochins and Brahmas.

 The Cochin breed has soft and fluffy feathers covering their entire body from head to toe.
 Because of that, they look like they don’t have feet, which are just actually covered underneath their fluffy feathers.
 Their legs and outer feathers are full of feathers.
 When viewed on their side, you cannot see the toes.